ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 We need an environment to deploy the models.
 We can both define a custom environment or use an Azure curated environment.

 I have first created an Azure curated AutoML environment.
 Then by using the dependencies of this environment I have generated a *.yml* file.
 By using this *.yml* file I have created a second environment that I used for deployment.
 By doing this I have both showed to create a custom environment or use an Azure curated environment.
-In addition I have fulfilled the project requirements.
+Besides, I have fulfilled the project requirements.

 We also need a scoring script (entry) for deployment.
 This script (score.py) can be found in the starter_files folder of the repository.
 In this script an init() function that loads the model and a run() function that predicts the requested query must be defined.
 The input to the run() function is a JSON string.

-Finally we need to define a deployment configuration.
+Finally, we need to define a deployment configuration.

 <p style="color:blue;font-size:10px;">Model Deployment Code</p>